 Normally, interior plywood has a higher moisture resistance and its planks are held together with highly resistant industrial-strength glues.
 This protects it from moisture and from bacteria and mold.

-However, interior plywood isn’t suited for outdoor use.
+However, interior plywood isn’t suited for outdoor use because it’s not designed to withstand extreme weather conditions.
 And it’ll be difficult to stop the growth of mold if you use it for any outdoor installations or fixtures.

 In this case, normal plywood isn’t mold resistant.
 But there’s a variant that’s called Moisture Resistant Plywood, or MR Grade Plywood, which is repurposed to keep it from soaking in moisture.
 And as you already know, moisture is the number one cause of mold growth.